ufz/ogs/web/content/docs/userguide/features/python_bc.md

 ## Prerequisites

-OpenGeoSys has to be compiled with `-DOGS_USE_PYTHON` enabled.
-For more details about compiling OpenGeoSys, see [developer guide - build configuration](/docs/devguide/getting-started/build-configuration/).
 This feature requires basic understanding of classes in Python.
 Information about them and their syntax can be found in [official Python documentation](https://docs.python.org/3/tutorial/classes.html).

 ## Using python boundary condition in project file